 Kwik Fit | Friday 11th November 2016 9:40am

-This is yet another award to add to the pack for the Vector 4Seasons Gen-2 with the tyre also taking first place in Auto Trader's earlier 2016 Product Awards as well as being named winner in the All Season tyre test by German magazine, AutoBild.
+This is yet another award to add to the pack for the Vector 4Seasons Gen-2, with the tyre also taking first place in Auto Trader's earlier 2016 Product Awards as well as being named winner in the All Season tyre test by the German magazine, AutoBild.

 The Vector 4Seasons Gen-2 is an all-season tyre with a focus on winter performance and excellent summer capabilities that can meet the most challenging road conditions all year round.
-The tyre builds on over 30 years of all-season tyre innovation, as well many years of insights delivered from all-season fitments by previous generations on hundreds of original equipment vehicles including leading brands such as Volkswagen, Audi, Fiat, Jeep, Opel, Ford and Renault.
+The tyre builds on over 30 years of all-season tyre innovation, as well as many years of insights derived from all-season fitments by previous generations on hundreds of original equipment vehicles including leading brands such as Volkswagen, Audi, Fiat, Jeep, Opel, Ford, and Renault.

 Developed for mild winters